henryparker/henryparker.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 👨‍🔬 Hi!
 I’m a second year graduate student at UMD College Park, advised by [Dr. Abdirisak Mohamed](https://www.linkedin.com/in/abdirisak-mohamed-0524981a/).
-I'm also an intern advised by [Prof. Chuang Gan](https://people.csail.mit.edu/ganchuang/), PhD student [Jiaben Chen](https://jiabenchen.github.io/) at UMass Amherst.
+I'm also an intern advised by [Prof. Chuang Gan](https://people.csail.mit.edu/ganchuang/), mentored by [Jiaben Chen](https://jiabenchen.github.io/) at UMass Amherst.
 Before graduate study, I received my bachelor's degree in Computer Science and Technology at [SIST](http://sist.shanghaitech.edu.cn/) of [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/).
 During my junior and senior years,  I had the privilege of working with [Prof. Haipeng Zhang](https://faculty.sist.shanghaitech.edu.cn/zhanghp/).

 🔬 My research interests are bridging vision, language and the real world.